-- For more information about working with movie files in iBooks Author, see iBooks Author: Add video to your iBook.
+- Learn more about working with movie files in iBooks Author.

-See iBooks Author: Best practices for using 3D models for information on optimizing your 3D objects.
+See the best practices for using 3D models to learn how to optimize your 3D objects.

 - Organize your book into chapters with sections.
 Avoid creating large sections or chapters.

 - Avoid adding too many widgets to a single page.

 - iBooks Store will accept books up to 2.0 GB for publication.
 While you can distribute larger books for free through other channels, keep the size down for best results and to avoid performance issues.